IGNF/myria3d/docs/source/tutorials/setup_install.md

 We use [anaconda](https://www.anaconda.com/products/individual) to manage virtual environments.
 This makes installing pytorch-related libraries way easier than using pure pip installs.

-We enable CUDA-acceleration in pytorch as part of the defaut virtual environement recipe (see below).
+We enable CUDA-acceleration in pytorch as part of the defaut virtual environment recipe (see below).

 ### Environment Installation